Final Fantasy II: Story

 On his deathbed, the king of Fynn tasks the party to seek the help of the seemingly extinct dragoons of Deist.
 There, the party finds only a mother with her son, learning that all but one of the dragoons are dead, partly as a result of imperial poison.
 After placing an egg of the last wyvern in a cavern, the party returns to Altair and finds the Hilda they rescued is a lamia in disguise.
 The party slays the imposter and rescues the real Hilda before successfully reclaiming Fynn from the imperial forces.
-They then travel west, searching for a powerful magic item, joining forces with the last surviving dragoon.
+They then travel west, searching for a powerful magic item, joining forces with Ricard, the last surviving dragoon.
 The party returns to Fynn and sees that many towns have been destroyed by a cyclone summoned by the Emperor.
 The party calls upon the newly born last wyvern to take them to a castle inside the cyclone, where they confront and kill the Emperor.
 Everyone celebrates the Empire's defeat until a mortally wounded Fynn soldier arrives and reveals that Leon has taken the throne and plans to destroy the rebels with the Imperial army.

 The party enters the castle of Palamecia and confronts Leon.
-Still, the Emperor reappears in the throne room in a new demonic form, revealing he has become the ruler of Hell and returned to destroy the entire world.
-The party and Leon escape Palamecia Castle with the wyvern as the castle is replaced with the palace of Hell, Pandaemonium.
-Leon agrees to help the group seal the Emperor away.
+The Emperor reappears in the throne room in a new demonic form, revealing he has become the ruler of Hell and returned to destroy the entire world.
+Ricard sacrifices himself to allow the party to escape with Leon and the wyvern.
+Palamecia Castle transforms into Pandaemonium, the capital of Hell.
+Leon agrees to help the group battle the Emperor.
 The party travels to the Jade Passage, an underground passage to the underworld, and finds the portal to Pandaemonium, where they finally defeat the Emperor.
 Afterward, Leon chooses to leave in response to the trouble he caused, though Firion assures him that he will be welcomed back if and when he returns.